crudwellstrawberryfayre/strawberryfayreweb/index.md

 # It's a musical a-fayre!

 This year, to celebrate 30 years, we also have a musical theme.
-There will be performances, workshops and plenty to get involved in throughout the weekend, all kicked off by an evening performance by the Dursley Male Voice Choir on the Firday evening.
+There will be performances, workshops and plenty to get involved in throughout the weekend, all kicked off by an evening performance by the Dursley Male Voice Choir on the Friday evening.
 Of course, there will also be plenty of strawberries and cream!

+# About

+The Crudwell Strawberry Fayre is an event to bring the whole community together.
+People of all ages descend on the village green to enjoy wonderful juicy strawberries.

+All proceeds from the event go to the village [church](/church).

 # Schedule

-## Friday 7th July
+## 7th July
-Dursley Male Voice Choir will be performing in the All Saints Church.
+Dursley Male Voice Choir will be performing in Crudwell Church at 7:30pm. *More information coming soon.*

 ## 8th-9th July
-The Strawberry Fayre is in full swing.
-Music here, workshops here, strawberries for sale.
+The Strawberry Fayre will be in full swing.
+Strawberries, cream and prosecco will be available on the village green with musical performances while you eat and drink.
+Workshops will be run in the church and there will be market stalls selling local produce. *More information coming soon.*

 # Under construction

 The website is still under construction.
-More information about all the musical events will be coming soon!
+More information about all events will be coming soon!

 ![The Fayre](/img/fayre0.jpg)